Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Oma/delAOmaSvcName_en.md

 ##NAME##

-delAOmaSvcName - Delete the service name of sdbcm from it's configuration file in target host.
+delAOmaSvcName - Delete the service name of sdbcm from its configuration file in target host.

 ##SYNOPSIS##

-**Oma.delAOmaSvcName(hostname, [confFile])**
+**Oma.delAOmaSvcName(hostname,[confFile])**

 ##CATEGORY##